CircuitVerse/Interactive-Book/docs/logic-design/mev.md

 ### Phase 2: Transformation

-The goal of this phase is to discard the MEV variables, since thay have already been covered in *Phase 1*:
+The goal of this phase is to discard the MEV variables, since they have already been covered in *Phase 1*:

 1. MEV variables $D$ and $\overline{D}$ are replaced by 0.
 2. Cells with 0s and $\phi$ remain the same.